 If safety’s high on your list of priorities then, the HR-V’s well worth considering.
 It’s a funky looking small SUV with lots of boot space but is let down by a rather frustrating infotainment system.

 You can read more in-depth info on the Honda HR-V in the interior, practicality, driving and specifications sections of our review over the following pages.
-Or, if you just want to see how much you can save on an HR-V, simply click through to our Deals page.
+Or, if you just want to see how much you can save, simply click through to our Honda HR-V deals page.